 The French get a bad rap for being standoff-ish.

 Immediately upon arriving at CDG (Charles de Gaulle airport), I found myself being a Stupid American Tourist trying to buy train tickets into the city from the ticket machine, struggling with my credit card not working.
-Luckily, a kind French girl pointed out that the sign (in French) on the machine said the credit card reader was broken and pointed me toward the ticket booth.
-And at my first stop in the city after I dropped off my bags at my hotel, Le Pure Cafe (pictured above) as made famous by Before Sunset, I found myself saying, “Bless you,” to the French girl sitting next to me.
+Luckily, a kind woman pointed out that the sign (in French) on the machine said the credit card reader was broken and pointed me toward the ticket booth.
+And at my first stop in the city after I dropped off my bags at my hotel, Le Pure Cafe (pictured above) as made famous by Before Sunset, I found myself saying, “Bless you,” to the woman sitting next to me when she sneezed.
 She struck up conversation with me, I learned she was a labor lawyer, and she recommended me a restaurant that I sadly didn’t have the chance to check out only because of a 1 hour wait to get in.
 I was always conscious of coming off like Stupid American Tourist, which might have helped, but I feel like the stereotype about the French being standoffish and unwilling to help English-speakers is totally undeserved.

 Damn, this USC/”Gryffindor” scarf gets me a lot of social mileage.